-When your company raises a financing round, valuation providers typically use the OPM backsolve method.
+When your company raises a financing round, valuation providers typically use the option pricing model (OPM) backsolve method.
 It can be safely assumed that new investors paid fair market value for the equity, but investors receive preferred stock.
 So, adjustments must be made to determine the FMV for common stock.

 2. Income approach

 3. Asset approach

 The asset approach is often used for early-stage companies that haven’t raised money and don’t generate revenue.
 This methodology calculates a company’s net asset value to determine a proper valuation.